1) Research and finding your inspirations

-For this apron, there wasn’t a need to use stretched materials, and women’s jeans contain too many variations of mixed fibers that would require more work to source 100% cotton jeans, thus eliminating them from our choice.
+For this apron, there wasn’t a need to use stretched materials, and women’s jeans contain too many variations of mixed fibers that would require more work to source, thus eliminating them from our choice.

 An excellent way to find what you are looking for is to thrift for yourself, based on my experience, I have noticed some stores with an unusually large selection of men’s cotton jeans size 40 +.
 Rarely will you find men’s skinny jeans in those sizes, so the team selected them to make the prototype as we hypothesized there wasn’t much demand for larger size men’s jeans.

-The approach for making this prototype is to use one pair of jeans per apron, so the size of the apron panels needed to fit inside 10" leg panels, with enough materials left for facings and other details.
+The goal for making this prototype is to use one pair of jeans per apron, so the size of the apron panels needed to fit inside 10" leg panels.
+That will yield enough materials for facings and other details.
 As a first step, wash and prepare the jeans to be dissected, cutting as close to the serged side seams as possible until the usable area separates from the rest of the jeans.
-You can employ various methods of dissecting a garment based on your needs and design and reversing the denim to use the backside as the front gave the apron a fresher look.
+You can employ various methods of dissecting a garment based on your needs and design.
+You can give your apron a fresher look by reversing the denim to use the backside as the front.
 The inside of the jeans always appears to be cleaner and resembling new materials.

 The denim leg seams don’t often get used as they are bulky and hard to sew with typical home machines.
-Since these aprons have ties, I experimented with using the seams as the apron ties as I have saved a bag full of them.
+Since these aprons have ties, I experimented with using the seams as the apron ties as I have saved a bag full of them from previous upcycle projects.
 The esthetic matches with the reverse seams of the apron body, creating a deconstruction look.
 Using the jean seams increase the percentage of upcycled material in this apron closer to 90%.